Top 5 Best Dry Dog Foods For Healthy Skin & Coat

 IAMS Advanced Health Skin & Coat Chicken and Salmon

-• Optimal omega 6:3 ratio clinically proven for skin and coat
+• Optimal omega 6:3 ratio clinically proven for skin health

-• Antioxidants and wholesome grains support immune and energy needs
+• Antioxidants and wholesome grains support immune system and energy

 Strength